MarconiS/MarconiS.github.io/_sections/welcome-to-jekyll.md

 order: 5
 ---

-This Jekyll theme was developed by [GitHub repository](https://github.com/chrisbobbe/jekyll-theme-prologue).
+The Jekyll theme Prologue used for this website was first developed by [Chris Bobbe](https://github.com/chrisbobbe/jekyll-theme-prologue).